 We offer several places for B.Sc. and M.Sc. theses every semester.
 PhD positions are regularly available through externally funded projects.
 With your own doctoral scholarship, you can also do your doctorate with us without vacancies.
 Through our strong (inter-) national network, our students learn specialized methods.
 As part of many projects, they are given the opportunity to spend time abroad.
 Our team is very international, so that meetings and discussions take place mainly in English.
 Thus, we also offer international young scientists an optimal working environment.
 We are always happy to receive unsolicited applications for S-module positions, theses, or doctoral positions.
 Please send an e-mail to Prof. Dr. Thomas Happe or PD Dr. Anja Hemschemeier.

-A PhD position is available in our group for the optimization of hydrogen-forming protein complexes in cooperation with Japanese and European researchers (3 years, 65% TVL-E13).
+A PhD position is immediately (April 2023) available in our group for the optimization of hydrogen-forming protein complexes in cooperation with Japanese and European researchers (3 years, 65% TVL-E13).
 The project involves experiments at the Institute of Protein Research, Osaka University in Japan.

 Prof. Dr. Thomas Happe